-- (1) Does not include 6,388,550 additional shares of Common Stock reserved for issuance upon the exercise of options granted pursuant to the Company's Stock Option Plan as of the date hereof.
-See "Management--Stock Option Plan." - (2) Does not reflect 2,928,200 shares of Common Stock issued upon the exercise of stock options subsequent to June 30, 1996, which increased total stockholders' equity by \$6.4 million, net.
-Inclusive of the exercise of such stock options, total stockholders' equity, as adjusted, would amount to \$161.1 million.
-See "Management--Stock Option Plan" and "--Transactions with Affiliates." - (3) The calculations assume that \$50 million of the estimated net proceeds from the Notes Offering is contributed by the Company to the capital of the Bank.
+(1) Does not include 9,316,750 additional shares of Common Stock reserved for issuance upon the exercise of options granted pursuant to the Company's Stock Option Plan.
+See "Management--Stock Option Plan."

+(2) The calculations assume that \$50 million of the estimated net proceeds from the Notes Offering is contributed by the Company to the capital of the Bank.
 The calculation of the risk-based regulatory capital ratio, as adjusted, assumes that 25% of the estimated net proceeds from the Notes Offering which are contributed to the capital of the Bank by the Company are invested in loans with a risk-weight of 50%, that the remainder of such proceeds are invested in loans with a risk weight of 100% and that such net proceeds had been received and so applied at June 30, 1996.